DM54/Project2-js-and-DOM/projects/landing-page/README.md

 ## Project Title

-This is a starter code downloaded and Rename to Poject2 - JS and DOM
+This is a starter code downloaded and Rename to Project2 - JS and DOM

 ## Installation

 Git Cloned from 'refresh-2019' branch (Udacity NanoDegree Program) starter code for this project.

 ## Contribute
-### Sponsors
+### Sponsor

 Dyana Monroy owns the copy version from the original contributors.